enzo-zsh/homebrew-tap/README.md

 ## Formulae

 * `zfetch` - zfetch is a fetch script used to quickly show system information in terminal.

+## Casks

+* `osc-dl-mac` - Desktop utility for downloading Wii homebrew apps from the Open Shop Channel building for macOS.

 ## Documentation